 You can use the RSI (Relative Strength Index) indicator to watch out for confirmation and divergence.

-We speak about confirmation when the RSI and price are moving into the same direction.
-Let's have a look at the AUD/JPY chart below and the breakout that occured mid-July.
+We speak about confirmation when the RSI and price are moving in the same direction.
+Let's have a look at the AUD/JPY chart below and the breakout that occurred in mid-July.

 Price was already trending lower, and so was the RSI.
-At the time of the breakout, the RSI was close to the oversold territory, but hadn't reached it yet.
-This is another sign that there might be more room to the downside.
+At the time of the breakout, the RSI was close to the oversold territory but hadn't reached it yet.
+This is another sign that there might be more room for the downside.

 Price broke above the key 1.71 resistance level, but we can see that the bearish RSI divergence was already visible and the RSI was in overbought territory.
 This would have been a warning sign not to buy the breakout.
 As we can see on the chart, there was a consolidation instead of a sharp upwards move and a sell-off occurred shortly after the consolidation ended.

 Discover below the pros and cons of using the breakout trading strategy: